How to track your daughter’s period

 Adult apps simply aren’t suitable for 11-year-olds.

-Helping your daughter feel confident with her period
+How can I help my daughter feel confident with her period?

 You don’t have to get everything perfect.